 Committed to completing their ML by Autumn / Winter 2020 (preferably not much before in order to get the most out of the scheme)

 Lake District or Snowdonia based, or willingness to travel to the Lake District / Snowdonia to assist with groups / attend scheduled skills courses throughout the year.

 Completion of the Mountain Leader Training Course

 BMC Membership for personal insurance purposes

 How do you apply to be part of the TLDS?
-Applications are closed for 2020
+Applications are open for 2021

 The application process is straight forward.
 Simply fill out our application form (downloadable here) and send it to us at firstname.lastname@example.org.
 Please send it to us along with your Mountain Leader Training certificate or a link to your Dlog on the Mountain Training Association website, a copy of your BMC Members card and First Aid Certificate if applicable.
 We will get back in touch as soon as possible and arrange an informal meeting if possible.